bashandbone/submod/FEATURE_CODE_REVIEW.md

 2. `apply_sparse_checkout_cli`:
    - Why are we doing CLI commands here, or at all?
 The whole point of the git_ops modules is to provide a Rust interface to git operations and eliminate direct shell calls.

-- I could go on, but actually, I also noticed that the ops modules AREN'T EVEN IMPORTED in the `gitoxide_manager.rs` file.
+- I could go on, but actually, I also noticed that the ops modules AREN'T EVEN IMPORTED in the `git_manager.rs` file.
 Clearly, this is wrong.

 ### gix_ops